Artist-in-Residence Application

 In order to be eligible for the Eiteljorg AIR program, you will need to meet the following criteria:

-- Artists from Canadian First Nations, Inuit, Metis, US (federally recognized and/or state recognized nations) are encouraged to apply.
-We verify all enrollment questions with the Indian Arts and Crafts Board in Washington, D.C. and follow the guidelines of the 1990 Indian Arts & Crafts Act.
+• If you are an artist from Canadian First Nations, Inuit, Metis, US (federally recognized and/or state recognized nations), we verify all enrollment questions with the Indian Arts and Crafts Board in Washington, D.C. and follow the guidelines of the 1990 Indian Arts & Crafts Act.
 Eligible artists must provide one of the following:

-- A copy of a letter from your tribe or agency on official letterhead signed by a senior tribal official or enrollment specialist clearly verifies your enrollment.
+• A copy of a letter from your tribe or agency on official letterhead and signed by a senior tribal official or enrollment specialist clearly verifying your enrollment.

 Timeline:

-Selected Artists will receive an honorarium of $2500/week.
-The Eiteljorg will also provide travel and lodging during the residency, local transportation for residency-related programming, and a limited supply budget.
+Selected Artists will receive an honorarium of $500/day.
+The Eiteljorg will also provide travel and lodging during the duration of the residency, local transportation for residency-related programming, and a limited supply budget.

 Apply to Become an Eiteljorg Artist in Residence